klust/LUMI-BE-training-materials/docs/intro-202310xx/07_Slurm.md

     2. If however you want multiple tasks to share a GPU, then you should use `--ntasks-per-gpu=<number_of_tasks>`.
 There are use cases where this makes sense.
+        However, at the time of writing this does not work properly.

     While this does ensure a proper distribution of GPUs across nodes compatible with the distrubtions of cores to run the requested tasks, we will again run into binding issues